Nylilsa/nylilsa.github.io/guides/th17-maingame-score.md

 There are 2 main methods to increase score:

-1. Point items: these items have a value equal to the point item value (PIV) the cyan number displayed on the right side of the screen;
+1. [style=point, icon=true, highlightedText=Point items]: these items have a value equal to the point item value (PIV) the cyan number displayed on the right side of the screen;
 [hl2]Note: power items will give a score gain equal to point items if the power is maxed at 4.00![/hl2]

 2. Green items: released with various methods are worth 1/10 of the PIV.
 In the later stages, they make for most of the score gain, they are mainly meant to be the items that INCREASE PIV (more on that later) but once you hit stage 4 the number of bullets starts to make the score gain from them really important